Community learning and skills privacy notice

 Information collected by us

-In the course of recruitment, engagement, planning and delivering learning, we collect the following personal information when you provide it to us:
+In the course of enquiries, enrolment, recruitment, engagement, planning and delivering learning we collect the following personal information when you provide it to us:

 Whilst the majority of learner information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with GDPR, we will inform you whether you are required to provide certain learner information to us or if you have a choice in this.
+To comply with UK GDPR, we will inform you whether you are required to provide certain learner information to us or if your consent is required.

 We also obtain personal information from other sources as follows:

-- personal information, characteristics, assessment results and EHCP information from national personal learning records, schools or colleges that you previously attended
+- Personal information, characteristics, assessment results, Unique Learner Number (ULN) and Education Health Care Plan (EHCP) information from national personal learning records, schools, or colleges that you have previously attended.

-- referrals from partnership organisations, Children’s Centres and Department of Work and Pensions
+- Referrals from Partnership organisations, Children’s Centres, Schools & Department of Work & Pensions

 How we use your personal information